yugao-tum/Literature/README.md

 The paper concludes that crop switching is a viable strategy to achieve sustainable development targets in China while improving farmer incomes and maintaining national production.
 It underscores the need for large-scale coordination and inter-ministry cooperation to realize these benefits, especially in a country like China with a centralized planning government.
 The study provides detailed, actionable evidence for policy-making and the implementation of sustainable agricultural interventions.

-The paper "Enhanced agricultural sustainability through within-species diversification" by Li-Na Yang and colleagues explores the impact of within-species diversification in agriculture, focusing specifically on potato cultivation.
+The paper "Enhanced agricultural sustainability through within-species diversification" by Li-Na Yang 2023 explores the impact of within-species diversification in agriculture, focusing specifically on potato cultivation.
 The main purpose of the study is to investigate how diversification within a single species, like different potato varieties, can enhance agricultural sustainability.
 The study examines the effects on yield, disease resistance, soil health, and pathogen evolution.

 Key methods used in the study include: